Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

 The site is also home to soft corals and sponges, making it an ideal place for underwater photographers.
-Whale sharks are regularly spotted here, so naturally divers flock here as well.
-But even if aren’t able to spot one, there is still a ton of other marine life and huge schools of fish, including giant trevallies and dogtooth tuna.
+Whale sharks are regularly spotted here, so naturally, divers flock here.
+But even if you can’t spot one, there is still a ton of other marine life and huge schools of fish, including giant trevallies and dogtooth tuna.

-Other Dive Sites: Thailand definitely offers some great diving spots.
-Check out Koh Tao Island and Phuket as just a couple of others.
+Other Dive Sites: Thailand offers some great diving spots.
+Check out Koh Tao Island and Phuket, too.

 17. Bonaire, Netherlands Antilles